 Old Tennis Balls

-Adhesive Sheet Moss (Amazon)
+Adhesive Sheet Moss (Amazon affiliate link)

 As well as making Kokedama moss planters from our tennis balls, we also covered a couple of them and some ping-pong balls to make complete moss balls.